High cholesterol? The cause may not be what you think

 Some less common conditions could have a negative effect on your cholesterol levels - keep reading to see if any apply to you.

 Chronic kidney disease is a condition where your kidneys don’t work as well as they should, and they may eventually stop working altogether.

 People with this condition often have raised cholesterol.

-This is a condition where your kidneys leak a large amount of protein into your urine and is usually first diagnosed in children.
+This is a condition where your kidneys leak a large amount of protein into your urine.
+It's usually first diagnosed in children.

 This condition may cause the swelling of body tissue, a greater chance of catching infections, and high cholesterol levels.

-Your liver is a very important organ when it comes to your cholesterol - this is where it’s made, processed and broken down.
+Your liver is a very important organ when it comes to your cholesterol.
+It's where it’s made, processed and broken down.

 Bile is a breakdown product of cholesterol and is made in the liver, stored in the gallbladder then released into the gut when we eat a meal.